-5) Stop over of your choice – France or Spain (1 – 2 nights)
+5) Stop over of your choice: France or Spain (1 – 2 nights)

 6) Venice (3 days, 2 nights)

-From Nice, 7 hours 40 (changing at Milan)
+From Nice: 7 hours 40 (changing at Milan)

-A trip to Europe just wouldn’t be complete without a visit to this beautiful lagoon city.
+Summer in Europe just wouldn’t be complete without a visit to this beautiful lagoon city.
 Stepping into the bustling waterways is pretty much everything you’d expect it to be and worth every euro (we warn you now, this is not a cheap city).
 Enjoy a few days getting lost amongst the canals and hidden alleyways.

 Where to stay: Hotels in Venice can be on the (very) expensive side.
 We used OwnersDirect instead to book a beautiful apartment in the heart of the city at the third of the price of a hotel, so it’s well worth a look.
 For luxury, try Palazzo Venart.
 View other Venice hotels here.

-Top tip: jump on a ferry and head out to Burano island for a day.
+Top tip: jump on a ferry and head out to Burano Island for a day.
 This colourful island is the perfect place to unwind in the sun with a seafood lunch.